People

 Mark Schulze is the Special Events Manager for the Data Science Institute.
 He has deep experience as a meeting and event planner in the Chicagoland area.
 Prior to joining the University of Chicago, Mark was a senior executive meeting and event planner for 16 years at The Boeing Company with the Corporate office and Boeing Commercial Airplanes.
 While at Boeing he supported offices for the CEO, CFO, Board of Directors, and Executive Council members planning and executing conferences, meetings, and events, including annual meetings for Investors and Shareholders.
 Professional highlights include supporting international airshows at Farnborough, Paris, and Dubai, and the Invictus Games.

-Marisa is the Assistant Director of The Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship Program, where she leads the program in several key functions, including faculty leadership support, developing partnerships across all Divisions and the National Laboratories, coordinating postdoctoral recruitment and hiring across academic departments, and managing program staff and operations.
+Marisa is the Assistant Director of The Eric and Wendy Schmidt AI in Science Fellowship Program, where she leads the program in several key functions, including faculty leadership support, developing partnerships across all Divisions and the National Laboratories, coordinating postdoctoral recruitment and hiring across academic departments, and managing program operations.
 With deep expertise in program management, she has successfully led initiatives that connect scholars and researchers across disciplines, foster innovation, and build strong, supportive communities.
 Prior to this role, Marisa managed programming for fellows and postdoctoral scholars at the National Institute for Theory and Mathematics in Biology (NITMB) and launched their inaugural Summer Undergraduate Research Program.
 She has also led all aspects of student experience, from recruitment through graduation, for the Medical Scientist Training Program, an interdisciplinary MD/PhD program at the University of Chicago.
 Marisa holds an M.Ed. in Counseling Psychology from the University of Missouri and a B.A. in Sociology from Spelman College.